MarufZak/react-simplified/README.md

 - **No support for portals**: The library does not support portals, so you cannot render elements outside of the root element.
 - **No support for context**: The library does not support context API, so you cannot use it to pass data to deeply nested components.

+## Troubleshooting

+1. **Problem**: Uncaught TypeError: Failed to resolve module specifier "react".
+Relative references must start with either "/", "./", or "../".
+   **Solution**: You probably have imported core package from wrong directory, import it from "@marufzak/react" instead.

+2. **Problem**: 'React' refers to a UMD global, but the current file is a module.
+   **Solution**: Consider adding an import instead.
+Import React from "@marufzak/react" at the top of your file.

 ## Contributing

 If you have any ideas on how to improve the library, or you found a bug, feel free to open an issue or create a pull request.
 I will be happy to review it!

+## License

+This project is licensed under the MIT License - see the [LICENSE](./LICENCE) file for details.